 Brown ground beef and set aside.
 Sauté onions, carrots and celery with basil and parsley.
-Add chicken broth, potatoes and the beef.
+Add chicken broth, potatoes and beef.
 Bring to a boil.
 Cover and simmer for 10–12 minutes or until potatoes are tender.

 In a small skillet melt butter and stir in flour.
 Cook until bubbly.
 Add to soup and boil for two minutes, stirring continuously.
 Reduce heat to low; add cheese, milk and salt and pepper to taste.
 When cheese melts remove from heat and blend in sour cream.